Esophageal Cancer FAQs

 Another way to help combat some of the initial anxiety you are likely feeling is to learn as much as possible about esophageal cancer and how it is treated so that you have a better idea of what to expect as you begin treatment.
 Here at Moffitt Cancer Center, we’ve compiled some information to help you navigate some of the emotions that accompany a cancer diagnosis.
 Check out the articles below to learn more:

-- Questions to ask before esophageal cancer surgery
+- What are some questions to ask before having esophageal cancer surgery?

 - What are the possible side effects of esophageal cancer surgery?